 What's The Ideal Amount Of CO2 For Plants?

-Light Intensity & CO2 Level
+Light Intensity

 Even if you're adding 1,500 ppm of CO2 to your grow room, your plants can't absorb all of this CO2 if you don't have the proper light setting.
 You need to increase your light intensity for weed to use the supplemental CO2 in your grow tent.

 When adding CO2 to your grow room, most cultivators recommend keeping your PPFD and CO2 ppm scores equal.
-For instance, if you’re going to create an environment with 600 ppm CO2, make sure your grow light’s PPFD is at least 600 μmol/m²/s.
-Similarly, if you want to max out your growth potential with 1,500 ppm of CO2, you need grow lights that can achieve at least 1,500 μmol/m²/s.
+For instance, if you're going to create an environment with 600 ppm CO2, make sure your grow light's PPFD is at least 600 μmol/m²/s.
+Similarly, if you want to max out your growth potential with 1,500 ppm of CO2, you need to grow lights that can achieve at least 1,500 μmol/m²/s.

-As a rule of thumb, weed cultivators recommend setting your CO2 and PPFD levels as follows for the maximum benefits:
+As a rule of thumb, cultivators recommend setting your weed CO2 and PPFD levels as follows for the maximum benefits:

-• Seedling Phase: provide your plants with 200 - 300μmol/m²/sPPFD, and simply with fresh air.
-The existing CO2 in the environment is enough and more will hurt the seedling’s growth.
+Seedling Phase: provide your plants with 200 - 300 μmol/m²/sPPFD, and simply with fresh air.
+The existing CO2 in the environment is enough and more will hurt the seedling's growth.

-• Vegetation Phase: strains will require 600 - 1,000 μmol/m²/s PPFDin this growth stage, and as you relatively increase the CO2 level to 600 - 1,000 ppm, the rate of photosynthesis will speed up amazingly.
-At this stage, the best fixed CO2 level is 1,000 ppm, however, a more acceptable CO2 level is 800 ppm for most tent growers.
+Vegetation Phase: strains will require 600 - 1,000 μmol/m²/s PPFDin this growth stage, and as you relatively increase the CO2 level to 600 - 1,000 ppm, the rate of photosynthesis will speed up amazingly.
+At this stage, the best-fixed CO2 level is 1,000 ppm, however, a more acceptable CO2 level is 800 ppm for most tent growers.

-• Flowering Phase: the ideal light intensity for flowering is 1,000 - 1,200 μmol/m²/s PPFDfor tent growers, so the relative CO2 level is 1,000 - 1,300 ppm.
+Flowering Phase: the ideal light intensity for flowering is 1,000 - 1,200 μmol/m²/s PPFDfor tent growers, so the relative CO2 level is 1,000 - 1,300 ppm.

-• Ultimate conditions: During the flowering stage, you can increase the light intensity to 1,500 - 2,000 μmol/m²/sand the CO2 level to 1,500 ppm.
+Ultimate conditions: During the flowering stage, you can increase the light intensity to 1,500 - 2,000 μmol/m²/sand the CO2 level to 1,500 ppm.
 Growers who have reached this level have recorded a 100% increase in plant growth.

 According to the above data, maintaining the CO2 level at 1,000 ppm throughout the growth stages is the most convenient and budget for home growers.
-While for professional farmers, trying to achieve 1,000 ppm in the vegetation and handle the 1,500 ppm of CO2 in the flowering will gain the most.
+For professional farmers, trying to achieve 1,000 ppm in the vegetation and handle the 1,500 ppm of CO2 in the flowering will gain the most.

-However, remember that precious terpenes will start evaporating at 26 °C(78 °F), so it’s not always good to keep temperatures beyond that level.
+However, remember that precious terpenes will start evaporating at 26 °C (78 °F), so it's not always good to keep temperatures beyond that level.
 Keeping your grow room cool is more beneficial when entering the 2nd half of the flowering season.
 Of course, the temperature control depends on your needs.

 How To Calculate The CO2 You Need For Your Space